kvarak/dnd/docs/_Classes/paladin.md

  **Vengeance at all Costs**.
 The marring of your own soul, even a fall to evil, is an acceptable compromise in order to do what must be done.
 There is no price too high or feat too great when revenge is at hand.
 My qualms can't get in the way of exterminating my foes.

 ### Hunter
 You are keen to identify danger, injustice, and your quarry's trail.
-When you take this oath, you gain proficiency with the Perception and Tracking skills.
+When you take this oath, gain the *Survival - Tracking* skill and its prerequisite.

 ### Sacred Touch
 When you spend Devotion to use Divine Smite, you can forgo rolling 1 or more of your dice to instead use Vengeful Smite.